U.S. Department of Transportation

 Roadway safety in Washington State:

 Based on crash statistics, the FHWA initiated a focused approach based upon identified key vital areas.
-Initially Washington State was identified as a "Focus State" in the Roadway Departure Focus Area of; however, WSDOT's implantation of roadway departure countermeasures they are no longer a Focus State.
+Initially Washington State was identified as a "Focus State" for Roadway Departure crashes; however, WSDOT's implementation of roadway departure countermeasures they are no longer a Focus State.
 The key vital areas include improving strategic safety management, and reducing the number of roadway departure, intersection, and pedestrian/bicycle fatalities and crashes.
 Links to these vital areas are provided below:

 These consist of head-on, side-swipe, and run-off-road crashes: Suggested sites for countermeasures that may affect these crash types include: